solarwinds/solarwinds-bindings-node/CONTRIBUTING.md

 If a signal is thrown gdb will stop on the line generating it.

+Finally, here's a link to using output formats (and the whole set of gdb docs) [gdb](http://www.delorie.com/gnu/docs/gdb/gdb_55.html).

 ## Project layout

 The `src` directory contains the C++ code to bind to liboboe.
 The `test`